 I believe that ANYBODY who has the desire and motivation can learn how to make music on the piano, and I will do my best to help you reach your goals!

 Why is this site called pianofortekeys?
 Pianoforte is the actual name of the piano!
 Piano is Italian for “soft” or “quiet” while forte is Italian for “loud”.
-Put together, this encompasses what the piano is capable of.
+Put together, this encompasses what the piano is capable of in volume levels.
 You can think of this site as “the keys of the pianoforte” or “keys to learning the pianoforte” !